Business Intelligence - TWRT

 ResourcesÂ

-As a Project Manager, you can plan resources for the entire period or a specific phase of your project.
-You can define the allocation and start/end date of each resource by name or group over time.
-For example, 50% during the first month, 20% during the second month, etc.Â
+As a Project Manager, you can plan resources for the entire project duration or a specific phase of your project.
+You can define the allocation and start/end dates for each resource by name or group over time.
+For example, 50% during the first month, 20% during the second month, and so on.Â

-Performance indicators in Planview Adaptive Work.
+Performance metrics in Planview Adaptive Work.

 ActivationÂ

-Project Work Plan, it's worth getting started!
+Project Work Plan: It's worth getting started!

-Discover Planview solutions
+Learn about Planview solutions

-author avatar
+author's avatar

 Eduardo Salerno